Kishore3420/vortex-ui/docs/examples/README.md

 ## Overview

-This directory contains real-world code examples demonstrating how to use the AI Studio Animation Library.
+This directory contains real-world code examples demonstrating how to use VortexUI.

 ## Example Categories